 Request for Evidence to prove specialty occupation for H1B job is very dangerous and you should respond with all documents to avoid denials.

-The most important is that your education degree should be bachelor’s or higher degree in a specific specialty that is directly related to the job position.
+The most important is that your education degree should be a bachelor’s or higher degree in a specific specialty that is directly related to the job position.

 Specialty Occupation RFE Documents